Star Trek Beyond

-Star Trek Beyond is a 2016 American science fiction action film directed by Justin Lin, written by Simon Pegg and Doug Jung, and based on the television series Star Trek created by Gene Roddenberry.
+Star Trek Beyond is a 2016 American science fiction action film directed by Justin Lin, and written by Simon Pegg and Doug Jung.
 It is the 13th film in the Star Trek franchise and the third installment in the reboot series, following Star Trek (2009) and Star Trek Into Darkness (2013).
-Chris Pine and Zachary Quinto reprise their respective roles as Captain James T. Kirk and Commander Spock, with Pegg, Karl Urban, Zoe Saldana, John Cho, and Anton Yelchin reprising their roles from the previous films.
-This was one of Yelchin's last films; he died in June 2016, a month before the film's release.
+Chris Pine and Zachary Quinto reprise their respective roles as Captain James T. Kirk and Commander Spock, with Pegg, Karl Urban, Zoe Saldaña, John Cho, and Anton Yelchin reprising their roles from the previous films.
 Idris Elba, Sofia Boutella, Joe Taslim, and Lydia Wilson also appear.

 Principal photography began in Vancouver on June 25, 2015.
-The film premiered in Sydney on July 7, 2016, and was released in the United States on July 22, 2016, by Paramount Pictures.
-The film is dedicated to the memory of Yelchin, as well as to actor Leonard Nimoy, who died during pre-production.
-The film grossed $343.5 million at the box office, and received positive reviews with praise for Lin's direction, the acting, action sequences, musical score, and visual effects.
+Two weeks after its Sydney premiere, it was released in the United States on July 22, 2016, by Paramount Pictures.
+The film is dedicated to the memory of Yelchin and actor Leonard Nimoy, who both died before the film was released.
+The film grossed $343.5 million at the box office, and received positive reviews from critics.
 At the 89th Academy Awards, the film was nominated for Best Makeup and Hairstyling.
+A sequel entered development but was ultimately canceled.

 Plot

-The Federation starship USS Enterprise arrives at starbase Yorktown, for resupply and shore leave for its crew.
-Struggling to find meaning in their exploration, Captain James T. Kirk has applied for a promotion to vice admiral; he recommends Spock as his replacement.
-Meanwhile, Hikaru Sulu reunites with his family, Montgomery Scott works to keep the ship operational, and Spock and Nyota Uhura have ended their relationship; Spock also receives word from New Vulcan that Ambassador Spock has died.
+The Federation starship USS Enterprise arrives at Starbase Yorktown for resupply and shore leave for its crew.
+Struggling to find meaning in the third year of their five-year exploration, Captain James T. Kirk has applied for a promotion to vice admiral, while recommending Spock as his replacement.
+Meanwhile, Hikaru Sulu reunites with his husband and daughter, Montgomery Scott works to keep the ship operational, and Spock and Nyota Uhura have decided to take a break from their relationship.
+Soon, Spock receives word from New Vulcan that Ambassador Spock—Spock's alternate-universe counterpart—has died.